 One of the most important decisions a company will make when selecting a supply chain finance partner is whether to choose a single bank program or one that leverages multiple funders.
 It’s a choice that has significant bearing on program success, coverage, financial risk and – most importantly – the ability for companies to meet the larger business objective(s) at stake.

-Whether you already have a program in place, or are looking to implement one for the first time, navigating the current supply chain finance provider landscape isn’t easy.
-It includes a mix of financial institutions, fintech vendors (legacy and new entrants), supply chain/logistics companies and more – all of which bring a unique perspective to supply chain finance.
-As a result, it’s become difficult to pinpoint how some providers fund their supply chain finance offerings and whether their approach falls into the category of bank-led or multi-funder.
+Whether you already have a program in place or are looking to implement one for the first time, navigating the current supply chain finance provider landscape isn’t easy.
+It includes a mix of financial institutions, fintech vendors (both established industry leaders and new entrants) and more – each of which bring a unique perspective to supply chain finance.
+As a result, it’s become difficult to pinpoint how some providers fund their supply chain finance offerings and whether their approach falls into the category of single funder or multi-funder.

-- What are the differences between a multi-funder and a bank-led approach to supply chain finance?
+- What are the differences between a multi-funder and a single bank approach to supply chain finance?

 - What are the advantages and disadvantages of each?

 - What are some common misperceptions about both?